LAST UPDATED – 10/19/22 – 14-Day Ireland Travel Itinerary

 Renting a Car

 If you are comfortable driving on the left side of the road, the quickest and most convenient method of travel is undoubtedly a car rental (or car hire as it is called in Europe).
-If you are considering renting a car for your trip, I have included some important tips for you to consider below.
+If you are considering renting a car for your trip, I have included some important tips for you to consider in my Ireland travel itinerary guide below.

 - The main car rental companies in Europe are Avis, Hertz, Budget, Europcar, and Sixt.